 For the first time since the government began compiling statistics in 1976, the majority of adults in the U.S. are single.
 If you are part of this new single majority, you understand the challenges (and the joys) of living on one income.
 And for better or worse, you realize that when it comes to saving for retirement, it’s all on you.

-So whether your retirement goal is to create a startup, hike the Appalachian Trail, hit the links, or spend time with family and friends, a solid retirement strategy can help ensure that your future goals come true.
+So whether your retirement goal is to create a startup, hit the links, or spend time with family and friends, a solid retirement strategy can help ensure that your future goals come true.
 And we're confident you can do it.

 Here are some ways to get off to a smart start toward building the nest egg you’ll need to enjoy retirement:

 - Create a budget.
 Working within a budget helps you to see what you’re working with and pinpoint ways to cut expenses—leaving more to put toward your retirement.

 - Put away the credit cards.
 Take control of your spending; don’t pay unnecessary interest.
 That’s money you can set aside for your future.

 - Start saving earlier.
 Maintaining your household budget and saving at the same time can be a challenge when you're living on one income.
 With this in mind, the earlier you start saving, the better.

 - Be creative with cutting expenses.
 From cell phones to the Internet, be sure your service providers offer competitive pricing, and if they don’t, make a switch.
 Consider cooking meals at home more often and leftovers for lunch the next day.
 Look for low-cost entertainment options.
 Whatever you choose, remember that saving just a little extra now can add up to a lot 20 or 30 years down the road.

 - Don’t leave money on the table.
 Make maximum contributions and make the most of your employer-sponsored 401(k), IRAs, and other tax-qualified plans.
 You can save after-tax dollars in annuities and other financial vehicles.